-Former senator Robert J. Dole to lie in state at U.S. Capitol; Biden to pay tribute
+Former senator Robert J. Dole lies in state at U.S. Capitol; Biden to pay tribute

 Pelosi said Dole invited her to speak at his 90th birthday ceremony, which was held in Statuary Hall.
 She told him this summer that she was preparing for his 100th birthday celebration.

 “I didn’t know, sadly, that as speaker I’d be speaking at his lying-in-state in the Capitol,” Pelosi said.
-“But when he comes there, he’ll bring additional luster to the Capitol as he has brought luster to everything he has done in the Congress.”

-Dole’s casket is scheduled to arrive at the Capitol on Thursday morning, and a congressional tribute ceremony will be held.
-Biden is expected to deliver remarks at 10 a.m., and Dole will lie in state.
-Because of the coronavirus pandemic, there will be no public viewing.

 In a statement Sunday, former president George W. Bush said he would always remember Dole standing from his wheelchair, with the help of an aide, to give a final salute to Bush’s late father, former president George H.W.
 Bush, when he was lying in state at the Capitol in 2018.